 Shayla's Favorite Reads

-Looking for guidance on publishing or writing?
+Looking for guidance on publishing, marketing, or writing?
 These are all books I've personally read and highly recommend.
 Each book has personally helped me, and I know they'll help you too in your bookish journey.

 Publishing 101 by Jane Friedman